CHAMP IN ONE PAGE

 The group of 52 then had lunch and then visited the planetarium show and the multiple levels of aquariums.
 All these activities were very visible and enjoyable by all.
 What wasn’t visible is that there were a variety of teachable moments that occurred and the group didn’t realize they were learning.
 Learning while having fun is the hallmark of CHAMP’s program.

-Finally, I invite you to visit our website at WWW.MYYCHAMP.COM to reinforce who we are and what we do with the posted pictures and associated descriptions in the EVENT PICTURES section.
-If you know of a friend or family member that could benefit from FREE recreational activities for those with intellectual disabilities, please pass this article and the website on.
+Finally, I invite you to visit our website at WWW.MYYCHAMP.COM to reinforce who we are and what we do.
+The the posted pictures and associated descriptions in the EVENT PICTURES section provide a snapshot into our fun and learning.
+If you know of a friend or family member that could benefit from FREE recreational activities for those with special needs, please pass this article and the website on to others.